All you need to know about Antelope Canyon on a map

 Visitor facilities

-• Restrooms: Restrooms are only available at the tour office, not at the Canyon.
+• Restrooms: Restrooms are only available at the tour office, not at the canyon.

-• Accessibility: The Canyon is not wheelchair accessible.
+• Accessibility: The canyon is not wheelchair accessible.
 Handrails for staircases over 8 feet are present in the Lower Canyon.

 • First aid: All guides are CPR-certified and carry first aid tools with them.

-• In case of emergencies: Rope nets and metal ladders are installed in the Antelope Canyon, and a siren will go off in case of a flash flood or other emergencies.
+• In case of emergencies: Rope nets and metal ladders are installed in Antelope Canyon, and a siren will go off in case of a flash flood or other emergencies.

 • Dining: There are no restaurants at Antelope Canyon, but there are places you can visit in Page, Arizona.